-In preclinical studies we have observed potency across a broad range of clinically relevant mutations that drive acquired resistance.
+In preclinical studies we have observed inhibitory activity across a broad range of clinically relevant mutations that drive acquired resistance.
 We believe that by addressing these mutations and broadly covering FGFR isoforms, we may be able to meaningfully increase the DoR.

 We have completed in vitro and in vivo profiling of our FGFR candidates and plan to conduct dose range finding and good laboratory practice (GLP) toxicological studies.
-Based on final review of these data, we anticipate filing an IND for one of our FGFR candidates with the FDA and initiating a Phase 1 clinical trial for this program in the first quarter of 2022.
+Based on final review of these data, we anticipate nominating a lead product candidate in 2021, filing an IND with the FDA in the first half of 2022 and, subject to such submission taking effect, initiating a Phase 1 clinical trial in the first half of 2022.